-- Student is paid financial aid based on attendance for the full term. - Student finishes the module classes, but drops the full-term class the same day the module classes ended. - Term length is 77 days x 60% = 47 days - Module classes were 33 days in length (33/77 = 42.9%) - Earned tuition is 42.9%, unearned is 57.1% - Student is subject to a TIV Return calculation because he or she earned less than 60% of his tuition. - SAP status will be reviewed at end of term, regardless of repayment of Title IV funds
+- Student is paid financial aid based on attendance for the full term. - Student finishes the module classes, but drops the full-term class the same day the module classes ended. - Term length is 77 days x 60% = 47 days - Module classes were 33 days in length (33/77 = 42.9%) - Earned tuition is 42.9%, unearned is 57.1% - Student is subject to a TIV Return calculation because he or she earned less than 60% of his/her tuition. - Satisfactory Academic Progress (SAP) status - will be reviewed at end of term, regardless of repayment of Title IV funds of Education and/or the student loan lender.
+Students are obligated to return unearned funds beyond the institutional charges to the Department of Education.

 Unearned Title IV funds are returned to Title IV programs based on a federally mandated formula.
-Under this formula, institutions are obligated to return unearned funds collected for institutional charges to the US Department of Education and/or the student loan lender.
-Students are obligated to return unearned funds beyond the institutional charges to the Department of Education.
+Under this formula, institutions are obligated to return unearned funds collected for institutional charges to the US Department